-Under the Resale Act, Australian visual artists and craft practitioners are entitled to five per cent of the resale price of eligible artworks sold commercially for $1,000 or more.
-The objectives of the Resale Royalty Scheme are to provide visual artists with:
+Under the Resale Royalty Scheme, visual artists and other right-holders are entitled to 5% of the sale price of eligible artworks resold commercially for $1,000 or more.